Medicare & Your Location

 Two people in neighboring counties can have completely different plan options.

-That’s why we review coverage based on your specific ZIP code.
+That’s why we review coverage based on where you actually live.

 If you move to a different state or even a different county: